Why you should visit Uganda now!

 Uganda entry requirements and corona travel regulations

 - When you arrive by plane, you need to show a negative COVID PCR test result, based on a sample collected within 120 hours (5 days) before arrival in Uganda.
 Currently, this also still applies for those who are fully vaccinated.

-- If you enter Uganda overland, you do need to show a negative COVID test.
+- If you enter Uganda overland, you also need to show a COVID PCR test.